 With these entries in place, the Personnel page of your forecast will now show the base salary and commission as separate lines, as shown below.
 Employee-related expenses have calculated against both the base salary and the commission.
 Since this sample entry represents a group of five employees, the table now shows the total amounts paid to the entire group:

-Please note that this kind of entry will have the affect of doubling the Head Count row of the Personnel chart, as shown below.
-Our example was for a group of 5 employees, but because we needed two entries to represent the salary and commission, the head count now shows as 10 employees:
+Please note that this kind of entry will have the affect of doubling the Head Count row of the Personnel chart, as shown above.
+Our example was for a group of 5 employees, but because we needed two entries to represent the salary and commission, the head count now shows as 10 employees.

 For most types of businesses, this head count display shouldn't create issues in the plan.
 The head count won't display in or vary the calculations of the plan's financial statements.